akela-lang/akela/README.md

 ## Status
 The Akela project is a work in progress.
 Most of the work has been focused on fast recursive decent parsing, type checking, and testing tools.
 Code generation has been lightly worked on.

-The focus is to pass tests right now not end-user functionality yet.
+I am converting developer intensive parsing unit test cases (src/akela-unit) to the new script-based integration tests (src/akela-parse-test).

 ## Project Goals
 Many of the following goals are aspirational.